CAS5118/Corona-Visualization-Emails/README.md

 Sincerely,
 Christopher Solano and Maya Alli"

 -With this email, there will be an attachment representing a graph of the data that you chose (independent and dependent variables).
-On the graphs, the independent variable goes on the y-axis and the dependent variable goes on the x-axis.
+On the graphs, the independent variable goes on the x-axis and the dependent variable goes on the y-axis.